Xilinx/finn/docs/finn/verification.rst

    :scale: 70%
    :align: center

-There are three ways to verify a network in FINN functionally.
-These ways of verification can be applied in different stages of the network inside FINN.
+When the network is transformed it is important to verify the functionality to make sure the transformation did not change the behaviour of the model.
+There are multiple ways of verification that can be applied in different stages of the network inside FINN.
 All can be accessed using the execution function in module :py:mod:`finn.core.onnx_exec`.
 The execution happens in most cases node by node, which supports networks that have a mixture of standard ONNX nodes, custom nodes and HLS custom nodes.
 Because the single node can be executed using one of the following methods.

 Simulation using Python
 =======================